pvelezp/ecommerce-velez/README.md

 the mayority of the code.
 Unit testing to main components and integration testing for the whole shopping flow and experience.
 5. A Dockerfile was added.
+6. The application is fully responsive on mobile and desktop.

 Im totally open to feedback and comments about my code.
 Thank you.